-After merging the strike dataset with the DonorsChoose.org, I constructed two panels based on the donation dates (570,446 district-year-month observations) and based on project posted dates (459,622 district-year-month observations).15 The latter is used when studying the demand side of charitable giving, while I use the former to look at the donation outcomes.
+After merging the strike dataset with the DonorsChoose.org, I constructed two panels based on the donation dates (576,193 district-year-month observations) and based on project posted dates (459,622 district-year-month observations).17 The latter is used when studying the demand side of charitable giving, while I use the former to look at the donation outcomes.
 The difference between the number of observations between the panels is because a posted project can receive donations at a different time until it gets funded or expires.

-13Bloomberg reports the number of workers as the reported number of employees involved, compiled from published news sources.
+15Bloomberg reports the number of workers as the reported number of employees involved, compiled from published news sources.
 Hence, it depends on how it was counted in those sources; as the number of people protesting or just the number of teachers who would not work as a result of the strike.

-14Figure A.4 shows teacher strikes duration across districts in days between 2002-2020.
+16Figure A.4 shows teacher strikes duration across districts in days between 2002-2020.

-The mean monthly giving is \$2,095.51 (in 2020 dollars) with \$790.27 received from the same state.
+The mean monthly giving is \$2,095.46 (in 2020 dollars) with \$790.28 received from the same state.
 On average, 5.7 projects are posted, and 4.7 projects get funded across months.
 Conditional on having a strike, teachers requested around \$5,148 on average across months, which is higher than non-striking districts (mean of \$2,977).
 The average amount donated in treated districts is about \$3,439, more than the mean of donations (\$1777) in non-striking districts.
-On average, organizations contribute a larger amount (\$1479.14) relative to parents (\$443) or teachers (\$173.38).
+On average, organizations contribute a larger amount (\$1479.10) relative to parents (\$443) or teachers (\$173.36).
 Parents give on average \$717.37 in striking districts, while \$377.91 in non-striking districts.
 Districts with ever had a strike in the sample tend to have lower perpupil teacher salaries (mean of \$6,300) and per-pupil local revenues (mean of \$5,064.7).
 Total teachers are relatively higher in striking districts, with a mean of 626.72 teachers.
 The fraction of enrollment by Hispanics is around 34 percent in those districts, which is relatively greater than non-striking districts.
+Table 1 shows the summary statistics for both panel datasets.